codesbya8h1/codecomprehender/README.md

   - `visualizations/` - individual file architecture diagrams + **combined repository visualization**
   - `analysis/` - JSON analysis data + **repository-level analysis**

-### Repository-Level Visualization

-The tool now creates a **combined repository visualization** that:
-- **Collects all nodes and edges** from individual files
-- **Analyzes cross-file dependencies** through imports and class references
-- **Creates a single interactive visualization** showing the entire repository architecture
-- **Organizes by package hierarchy** with proper containment relationships
-- **Shows cross-package dependencies** with clear visual indicators

 The combined visualization is saved as `repository_architecture.html` and provides a comprehensive view of your entire codebase architecture.